neerapatadia/BMEG591E_Assignment4/Assignment_4.md

 ## Bam to bed -------------
 ## Tip: Look into the bedtools bamtobed command
 #?# Use bedtools to convert the hg19 alignment bam file to bed format, type the command you used below - 1 pt
+bedtools bamtobed -i SRR12506919_subset_aligned_hg19.bam > SRR12506919_subset_aligned_hg19.bed

 #?# Use bedtools to convert the hg38 alignment bam file to bed format, type the command you used below - 1 pt
+bedtools bamtobed -i SRR12506919_subset_aligned_hg38.bam > SRR12506919_subset_aligned_hg38.bed

 ## LiftOver --------------
 #?# Use liftOver to change the hg19 alignment bed file to the hg38 coordinate system, type the command/s you used below - 2 pt
 ## To do this, you will need the "chain file": /projects/bmeg/A4/hg19ToHg38.over.chain.gz